ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    ladder for the new greatest version.
 Verify that all lookups result in an inclusion proof.

-   If the log entry is not distinguished, obtain a `PrefixProof` from it with lookups corresponding to a search binary ladder where the target version is the new greatest version of the label, omitting redundant lookups, additionally including all newly added versions of the label.
-Verify that the binary ladder lookups indicate are consistent with the new greatest version of the label being the greatest that exists, and that all lookups for new but lesser versions result in an inclusion proof.
+   If the log entry is not distinguished in the current tree, obtain a `PrefixProof` from it with lookups corresponding to a search binary ladder where the target version is the new greatest version of the label, omitting redundant lookups, additionally including all newly added versions of the label.
+Verify that the binary ladder lookups are consistent with the new greatest version of the label being the greatest that exists, and that all lookups for new but lesser versions result in an inclusion proof.

 # Cryptographic Computations